fayoeboda02/fayoeboda02/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Fayo Eboda
 ==================================================================================================================================

-Business and Data Analyst Student
+Data Analyst
 ---------------------------------

-I'm an undergrad Business Systems and Processes major with a minor in Business Analytics at Towson University.
-I'm all about analyzing and jazzing up business and data operations.
-I've got skills in Data analysis, Python, R programming, SQL, Data visualization (like Tableau & PowerBI), and even a bit of machine learning magic.
-Plus, I'm no stranger to tools like SAP, HTML, CSS, JavaScript, Microsoft Office, Excel, and more!
-I'm a motivated team player who's up for a challenge, and I've got the coursework to prove it – SAP ERP Systems, SQL, R, Python, Tableau, and Excel are my jam.
-I'm itching to dive into the Business-Technology industry, explore cutting-edge tech, and keep the buzz on industry trends.
-Let's connect and make some organizational magic! 💼✨
+I'm a recent graduate with a Bachelors of Science degree in Business Information Systems and Processes from Towson University.
+Passionate about optimizing business and data operations, I bring skills in data analysis, Python, R, SQL, and data visualization tools like Tableau and Power BI, along with foundational knowledge in machine learning.
+I’m excited to kickstart my career, dive into emerging tech, and stay current with industry trends.
+Looking forward to making an impact! 💼✨

-* 🌍  I'm based in Columbia, MD
+* 🌍  I'm based in Seattle, WA
 * ✉️  You can contact me at [fayoeboda02@gmail.com](mailto:fayoeboda02@gmail.com)
-* 🧠  I'm learning Operations Management, Salesforce Developement (CRM)

 ### Skills